 - Can I handle being single?

-"It'll always get a little bit worse before it gets better," Karolina Pasko, Registered Psychotherapist and Celebrity Coach tells Bustle.
+"It'll always get a little bit worse before it gets better," Karolina Pasko, registered clinical therapist, tells Bustle.
 "In relationships, we often face a mental wall when it seems like nothing will take us out from misery.
-But those who find the courage to look beyond the self-centered pain are the ones who learn from their relationships.
-Additionally, our love lives should contribute to our happiness, not replace it.
-When we end a relationship because it's no longer filling the void, that is only ours to heal.
-It's a sign to reflect back on why we're using relationships as a band-aid or external validation."
+But those who find the courage to look beyond the self-centered pain are the ones who learn from their relationships."

 At the end of the day, no one can decide what you should do about your relationship but you.
 But if you really take the time to think it over, you'll make the right decision for you.